DNP Prerequisites and Admissions

 - Applicants must hold a Master’s Degree or higher from a regionally accredited institution with a cumulative GPA of 3.5 or above.
 Find out if your institution is regionally accredited here.

 - Applicants must have a 3.0 minimum science grade point average (GPA).
 Be sure to include all biology, chemistry, physics, anatomy, physiology and pathophysiology courses in your calculation.
 Click here to calculate.
-Upload the completed document to the appropriate supplemental question in the application.

 - Applicants must have at least one year (two years preferred) of current and continuous full-time critical care nursing experience in an adult or pediatric critical care setting (ICU).